gvwilson/12-design/README.md

 readers, are dyslexic, have physical or motor challenges, or are hard of hearing.

-## Rule 12: design for contribution
+## Tip 12: design for contribution.

 Study after study has shown that diversity improves outcomes in fields from business to healthcare because many perspectives make for fewer